prbasyal-amd/amdgpu-docs-new/README.md

-# amdgpu-docs
+# AMD Instinct GPU Driver

-Documentation on our GPU driver and hardware features enabled
+Documentation on the AMD Instinc GPU driver and hardware capabilities available